 Our main aim is to develop well-rounded, thoughtful, technically sound, and clinically competent interventional radiologists trained to provide excellent care for diverse communities.
 Our focus will primarily be in community care as most rotations occur at two large community-based hospitals which largely provide care for underserved patient populations – Dignity Health St. Joseph's Hospital and Medical Center and Valleywise Health Medical Center.
 We are also excited about our partnership with the Phoenix VA Medical Center, which will be crucial in our effort to provide a well-rounded IR residency.
 The VA provides an interesting array of clinical diagnoses affecting a unique segment of the Phoenix area population.

 Our mission aligns with that of Creighton University by stressing excellence in medical education and emphasizing a comprehensive, compassionate approach to patient care.

-Valleywise Health Medical Center and St. Joseph’s Hospital are two of the largest hospitals in Arizona, in the center of Phoenix, with culturally and socioeconomically diverse patient populations who often face financial and cultural barriers to seeking and receiving quality health care.
+Valleywise Health Medical Center and St. Joseph’s Hospital and Medical Center are two of the largest hospitals in Arizona, in the center of Phoenix, with culturally and socioeconomically diverse patient populations who often face financial and cultural barriers to seeking and receiving quality health care.
 The residents will actively engage and be part of the consultation experience, from the receipt of consults electronically and at multidisciplinary meetings, to evaluating and counseling patients and family members in clinics and prior to procedures, to making follow up telephone checks and in-person clinic checks post-procedurally.
 Additionally, the residents will participate in diversity training via both mandatory online training modules and annual diversity training conferences.